 Separated from Miro Dabrowski after 18 years of suffering domestic violence and domestic abuse.
 Now fighting the system to keep my children safe.

-Miro Dabrowski, a schoolteacher and Ms Greeuw’s estranged husband was made aware of the post by his brother.
+Miro Dabrowski, a schoolteacher and Ms Greeuw’s estranged husband, was made aware of the post by his brother.
 Four other witnesses testified that they had read the post.
-One witness who went on a date with the plaintiff wanted to check what his ex-wife looked like.
-She came across the post and was shocked and upset by the allegation.
+One witness who went on a date with the plaintiff saw the post and was shocked and upset by the allegation.

 Mr Dabrowski filed a defamation claim.
 The defendant insisted she didn’t realise the post had been published, which the judge rejected.
 The judge found the defendant imputed the following: